grippy/yak/SYNTAX.md

 ## Functions

 Function signatures are defined using the following syntax.
+Function names are prefixed with colon.

 ### Static